qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

-* For line labels you can include :guilabel:`Line direction symbol` to help determine the lines directions, with symbols to use to indicate the :guilabel:`Left` or :guilabel:`Right.
+* For line labels you can include :guilabel:`Line direction symbol` to help determine the lines directions, with symbols to use to indicate the :guilabel:`Left` or :guilabel:`Right`.
 They work particularly well when used with the *curved* or *Parallel* placement options from the :guilabel:`Placement` tab.
 There are options to set the symbols position, and to |unchecked| :guilabel:`Reverse direction`.